v1j4y/cmake-workshop/content/motivation.rst

 What problems to expect when moving to CMake
 --------------------------------------------

-- CMake has so many good defaults and most of the time just works and it can feel a bit magic.
+- CMake has so many good defaults and most of the time it just works and it can feel a bit magic.
 - The language and the module ecosystem offers all the possibilities and it is easy to go a bit overboard.